 3. Core Web Vitals impacts mobile rankings only

 4. Even bad sites may not see a significant impact!

 5. Analytics can show your mobile exposure pic.twitter.com/Ve5vxnaUbG

 — Cyrus (@CyrusShepard) February 22, 2021

 The Core Web Vitals report will show how your website pages perform, based on real world field data.
 For example, the Mobile report is generated from mobile devices using mobile broadband internet speeds, not WIFI.

 What you can discover in these reports is if specific pages of your website load very slowly, giving visitors a bad experience.
 This can explain why visitors leave your website (bounce) or why abandon your website when they reach this page.

-Core Web Vital errors are certainly important to address, however, without setting up Google Search Console, you would not even know they were an issue.
+At the same time, Core Web Vital errors are certainly important to address, however, without setting up Google Search Console, you would not even know they were an issue.